gaidaasd00/RickAndMorty/README.md

 # Swift Rick and Morty App
-A complete application showcasing the Rick and Morty universe API.
+A complete application showcasing the Rick and Morty universe API